IGF Guidance for Governments:

 For many resource-rich developing countries, mineral resources present an unparallelled economic opportunity to increase government revenue.
 Tax base erosion and profit shifting (BEPS) and weak tax administration in developing countries threaten this prospect.

-The International Monetary Fund (IMF) estimates that developing countries’ BEPS revenue losses exceed USD 200 billion annually.
+The International Monetary Fund (IMF) estimates that developing countries’ BEPS revenue losses exceed USD 200 billion annually across all sectors.

 With a long list of Sustainable Development Goals (SDGs) to finance, and the end of the commodities super cycle, it is now more important than ever that resource-rich developing country governments ensure that existing mining projects contribute their full share to government budgets.